CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     - **Ans:** Auto scaling Launch Config

-1. **Q: A user is identify that a huge data download is occurring on his instance he has already set the auto scaling policy to increase the instance count when the network Input Output increase beyond a threshold limits how can the user ensure that this temporary event does not result in scaling**
+???+ question "Q: A user is identify that a huge data download is occurring on his instance he has already set the auto scaling policy to increase the instance count when the network Input Output increase beyond a threshold limits how can the user ensure that this temporary event does not result in scaling"

     1. The network I/O are not affecting during data download
     2. The policy cannot be set on the network I/O